IC3P3/hcss-website/README.md

     pnpm install
     ```

-3. Set up environment variables — copy `.env.example` to `.env` and adjust the
+3. To set up environment variables copy `.env.example` to `.env` and adjust the
    values (see [Configuration](#configuration)):

     ```bash